The impact of mental illness on our physical well being

 “I know I'm repeating myself, but I can't say it enough: Please don’t hesitate to seek assistance when you need it.”
 Kyle Jones, M.D.

-VITAL WorkLife can also help.
-As part of your benefit through VITAL WorkLife, you have unlimited telephone consultations with consultants who can give you solid advice on developing emotional intelligence.
+As part of your VITAL WorkLife Well Being Resources, you have access to unlimited telephone consultations with consultants who can give you advice on developing emotional intelligence.
 If you would like more focused work in this area, Peer Coaching is great way to address it.
-To speak with a consultant or a Peer Coach give us a call at 877.731.3949.
-We’re available anytime, day or night.
+To speak with a consultant or a Peer Coach contact us at 877.731.3949.

 1, 2 The Relationship Between Mental and Physical Health, Jane Collingwood, https://psychcentral.com/lib/the-relationship-between-mental-and-physical-healh/